All Episodes

 Ted Cruz has a fan.

-You can be a father, you can telework like everybody's been doing during COVID.
+You can telework like everybody's been doing during COVID.

-It could accomplish a lot, even when you're on an airplane, if you're connected, and then you're gonna turn around and come home.
+It can accomplish a lot, even when you're on an airplane, if you're connected, and then you're going to turn around and come home.

 They're acting like this is the worst thing ever.

-And if I would believe it if they gave even a tenth of the attention to what happened up in New York with this nursing home Scandal with a real whistleblower that said, Yeah, we didn't want to give you the truthful information because there was a the Justice Department investigation.
+And I would believe it if they gave even a tenth of the attention to what happened up in New York with this nursing home scandal with a real whistleblower that said, yeah, we didn't want to give you the truthful information because there was a Justice Department investigation.

-Okay, that that you know where's some sense of proportionality, but our love, our thoughts, our prayers with our friends down in Texas, Sean Telt.
+You know, we have some sense of proportionality, but our love, our thoughts, our prayers with our friends down in Texas, Chantel.

 Hang in there.